kyleconroy/hn-comments/README.md

 ## Conclusion

 Was I right?

-    fab graph
+Nope, not according to R